mothur/mothur.github.io/_wiki/chimera.uchime.md

 The mindiv parameter - minimum divergence ratio, default 0.5.
 Div ratio is 100%% - %%identity between query sequence and the closest candidate for being a parent.
-If you don\'t care about very close chimeras, then you could increase mindiv to, say, 1.0 or 2.0, and also decrease minh, say to 0.1, to increase sensitivity.
+If you don't care about very close chimeras, then you could increase mindiv to, say, 1.0 or 2.0, and also decrease minh, say to 0.1, to increase sensitivity.
 How well this works will depend on your data.
 Best is to tune parameters on a good benchmark.